The Harvest Window

 Quick Answer

 Harvest window length predicts honey price only when combined with geographic scope.
-Tupelo (2 weeks, Florida-only) = $32.69.
-Linden (also 2 weeks, but grown across Europe + NE US) = $19.84.
+Tupelo honey (2 weeks, Florida-only) = $32.69.
+Linden honey (also 2 weeks, but grown across Europe + NE US) = $19.84.
 Same window, different geography, different price.
 The scarcer the land, the scarcer the honey.

 210